drvinceknight/gt/docs/meetings/11-moran-processes.rst

 - 1 D6 and 1 D4 (the example used in this page);
 - 1 D6 and 1 D8.

+**Virtual modification:** Use breakout rooms of 4.
+For dice show how to use the Python random library.

 Explain that we will aim to reproduce a Moran process with :math:`N=3`.

 .. image:: ../assets/activities/moran_process/moran_process.png